MultiCraft/repixture/mods/rp_door/API.md

 * Both door segments have a matching door type and state

 Single door segments or mismatching door segments don't count as valid.

+### `door.is_open(pos)`

+Returns `true` is the node at pos is a segment of an open door, returns `false` if it's a segment of a closed door.
+Returns `nil` if the node is not a door segment.

+The node does not have to be a part of a valid door.